ElisDN/purify-text-behavior/README.md

 }
 ~~~

-Now we must use `purified_text` attribute in views:
+Now we must use the `purified_text` attribute in views:

 ~~~
 [php]
 <?php echo $model->purified_text; ?>
 ~~~

-And it returns processed HTML text from database.
+And it returns a processed HTML text from our database.

-By default a behavior also automatically converts content and saves result to database by `onAfterFind` event if result field is empty.
-For experimentation with purifier options you can clean results in database and can add line `'updateOnAfterFind'=>false`.
+The behavior also automatically converts content and saves result to database by a `onAfterFind` event if result field is empty.
+For experiments with a purifier options you can clean results in a database and you can add line `'updateOnAfterFind'=>false`.

-Also if you want regenerate all your processed content you can execute query
+Also if you want to regenerate all your processed texts you can execute query

 ~~~
 [sql]
 UPDATE `posts` SET `purified_text` = '';
 ~~~

-and all entries automatically updates by first `onAfterFind` event.
+and all your entries will be updated automatically by the first `onAfterFind` event.

 P.S.
 If you use Markdown, place string